The Ultimate Guide to Travel Nurse Housing & Resources

 Veteran travelers will tell you to take the per diem and find your own housing.
 By finding your own housing option that is cheaper than the per diem amount, you pocket the most money.
 So, do you find your own housing or let your agency do it?
 The answer seems obvious, but at TNAA, we do things differently because we believe our nurses deserve more.

-We designed the Easy Stay Program® to solve common housing problems: cost issues, credit issues, and time constraints.
+TNAA’s housing specialists are here to help solve your allied & travel nurse housing problems: cost issues, credit issues, and time constraints.
 If you want to find your own housing so you can make the most of your tax-free per diem, you can!
 And we’ll still help you.
 If you choose not to have our specialist assist in finding your housing, you still have access to programs designed to:

 - Simplify the Process